Professional Administrator License

-Lewis & Clark uses an.
+Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by colleges and university registrar offices.

 A $50 nonrefundable application fee is required and is payable with a credit card or electronic check.
-Fee waivers are available to alumni of Lewis & Clark graduate school and current students enrolled in the College of Arts and Sciences.
+Fee waivers are available to alumni of Lewis & Clark.
 Participants in special programs are also eligible for a waiver.
 Go to this page for information about the fee waiver process.

 Applicants are required to write an essay approximately 500 words in length.
 The essay may be submitted electronically as part of the online application.

 Please write an essay on the following topics:

 Describe why you would like to pursue the professional administrator license program.
 Please describe your current leadership work and social justice work.
 Describe how it focuses on transforming schools through equitable practice.

 Applicants must hold a master’s degree and a baccalaureate degree from a regionally accredited institution in the United States (the college or university must be regionally accredited at the time of enrollment and when the degree was conferred) or the foreign equivalent.
 Official degree posted transcripts from institutions where you earned your undergraduate and graduate degrees are required.
 Official transcripts for any post-baccalaureate credits earned should also be provided.
 Failure to submit official copies of all transcripts may result in the withholding of your application for consideration.
 Transcripts stamped “Issued to Student” will not be considered official.

 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
 Information regarding three such agencies can be found by going to International Applicants.How to Submit Transcripts